(AUGUST 2019 – PRESENT)

 Ph.D.
 Computer Science

-At Georgetown, I am a member of the NERT Research Lab and the Event Coordinator for GUCL (Georgetown University Computational Linguistics).
+At Georgetown, I am a member of the NERT Research Lab and GUCL (Georgetown University Computational Linguistics).
 In 2020, I co-founded the Georgetown Second Language Acquisition Reading Group.
-I also serve on the Executive Board of GuWeCode (Georgetown University Women Coders).
+I also served as the Event Coordinator for GUCL and on the Executive Board of GuWeCode (Georgetown University Women Coders).

 - Computational Corpus Linguistics